 5. CONCLUSION

-The evaluation of renal function is pertinent in the clinical management of HIV-infected patients.
 This study suggests that MDRD equation may overestimate renal function in subjects with eGFRs less than 60 mL/min.
 This finding may provide a clinical framework for identifying patients with severe renal impairment and allows for better clinical management, especially in the dose adjustment of antiretroviral medications that may be nephrotoxic.
 In view of our findings, we therefore suggest that CKD-EPI equation should be considered in evaluating renal function in HIV-infected patients.

 References